-NOTE 26 FINANCIAL MARKET FIDELITY FUNDS AND COMPENSATION ARRANGEMENTS
+NOTE 24 FINANCIAL MARKET FIDELITY FUNDS

-As at 30 June 2014 the National Stock Exchange of Australia Limited Fidelity Fund had a balance of \$516,143 (2013:\$496,571).
-The National Stock Exchange of Australia Limited is the trustee of the fund and the assets of the fund can only be used for the purposes prescribed in the Corporations Act 2001.
+As at 30 June 2015 the National Stock Exchange of Australia Limited Fidelity Fund had a balance of \$533,475 (2014: \$516,143).
+The National Stock Exchange of Australia Limited is the manager of the fidelity fund and the assets of the fidelity fund can only be used for the purposes prescribed in the Corporations Act 2001.
 The Board of National Stock Exchange of Australia Limited has waived the contribution fees for Participants.

-As at 30 June 2014 the SIM Venture Securities Exchange Limited Fidelity Fund had a balance of \$49,828 (2012: \$48,729).
-The SIM Venture Securities Exchange Limited is the trustee of the fund and the assets of the fund can only be used for the purposes prescribed in the Corporations Act 2001.
+As at 30 June 2015 the SIM Venture Securities Exchange Limited Fidelity Fund had a balance of \$50,856 (2014: \$49,828).
+The SIM Venture Securities Exchange Limited is the manager of the fidelity fund and the assets of the fund can only be used for the purposes prescribed in the Corporations Act 2001.
 The Board of SIM Venture Securities Exchange Limited has waived the contribution fees for Participants.

-NOTE 27 RELIANCE ON TECHNOLOGY AND SYSTEMS
+NOTE 25 RELIANCE ON TECHNOLOGY AND SYSTEMS

-The ability of the National Stock Exchange of Australia Limited to conduct its operations is heavily reliant upon the capacity and reliability of the trading systems which are licensed to the economic entity by NASDAQ OMX Group and the ASX Settlement CHESS settlement systems, which are licensed to the Economic Entity by the Australian Securities Exchange Limited.
+The ability of the National Stock Exchange of Australia Limited to conduct its operations is heavily reliant upon the capacity and reliability of the trading systems which are licensed to the economic entity by NASDAQ Group and the ASX Settlement CHESS settlement systems, which are licensed to the Economic Entity by the Australian Securities Exchange Limited.

-The ability of the SIM Venture Securities Exchange Limited to conduct its operations is heavily reliant upon the capacity and reliability of the trading systems which are licensed to the economic entity by NASDAQ OMX Group and the ASX Settlement CHESS settlement systems, which are licensed to the Economic Entity by the Australian Securities Exchange Limited.
+The ability of the SIM Venture Securities Exchange Limited to conduct its operations is heavily reliant upon the capacity and reliability of the trading systems which are licensed to the economic entity by NASDAQ Group and the ASX Settlement CHESS settlement systems, which are licensed to the Economic Entity by the Australian Securities Exchange Limited.